josemariasosa/josemariasosa/README.md

       - Developing and maintaining a Liquid Staking protocol.

 - (current) Software developer and IT consultant. 👨‍💻 (2+ years)
-      - Running the company operations application.
+      - Managing the application for the company operations.
 Developed in Django and Postgres.

 - (5 years) Data science engineer.
-      - Processing, development and data visualization.
+      - Responsible for processing large data sets and developing data-driven solutions (ETL).
+      - Created data visualizations, using tools like Tableau, Python (Pandas, Matplotlib, Seaborn), and SQL.
       - Two great startups from Guadalajara.
       - 🖥 > 🧰 > 👷‍♂️